 The long-run quantity theory of money

 Hence, an increase in the money supply (M) will only increase the price level.
-That explains why Friedman views that inflation has always existed because it is a monetary phenomenon.
+Friedman views inflation as having always existed because it is a monetary phenomenon.
 Changes in the money supply will only cause inflation in the long run.

 Monetarists view changes in the money supply as the key to influencing economic activity.
 To influence economic growth, the central bank must adjust the money supply at an appropriate growth rate.